JeremiePat/TimerJS/README.md

 timer.delay;    // Get/Set the delay before the timer start playing timer.speed;    // Get/Set the speed factor of the timer
-timer.easing    // Get/Set the easing function that will be used by the timer
+timer.easing    // Get/Set the easing function that will be used by the timer timer.constrain // Get/Set the time constrain to the range [0,1]

 // Properties (state of the timer) timer.position.value // Get the computed value over time based on easing